giostech/giostech/README.md

 - 👀 I’m interested in tech, obviously
 - 🌱 I’m currently learning various programming languages
 - 💞️ I’m looking to collaborate with tech companies
-- 📫 How to reach me: TikTok @giostech or on Discord @notgio_
+- 📫 How to reach me: TikTok you already know or on Discord @notgio_
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like cats and ducks :D